OnTitansShoulder/ontitansshoulder.github.io/docs/Linux/Concepts/Linux_Foundation_System_Admin.md

 Network filesystems (such as NFS) can also be handled transparently.
 This permits Linux to work with more filesystem varieties than any other operating system.

-Commonly used filesystems include ext4, xfs, btrfs, squashfs, nfs and vfat.
+Commonly used filesystems include `ext4, xfs, btrfs, squashfs, nfs and vfat`.

-A list of currently supported filesystems is at /proc/filesystems.
+A list of currently supported filesystems is at `/proc/filesystems`.
 The ones with nodev are special filesystems which do not reside on storage.

 #### Journaling Filesystems

 Journaling filesystems recover from system crashes or ungraceful shutdowns with little or no corruption, and do so very rapidly.

-In a journaling filesystem, operations are grouped into transactions.
+In a journaling filesystem, operations are grouped into **transactions**.
 A transaction must be completed without error, atomically; otherwise, the filesystem is not changed.
 A log file is maintained of transactions.
-When an error occurs, usually only the last transaction needs to be examined.
+When an error occurs, usually only the **last** transaction needs to be examined.

 ### Disk Partitioning